7oxicshadow/virtual_udp_streaming_joypad/README.md

-# Virtual UDP Streaming Joyapd
+# Virtual UDP Streaming Joypad

 The start of a project with the intention of creating a virtual joypad to be used while streaming games to a friend in a similar way to steam remote play.